alienyaoi/alien-yaoi/README.md

 thank you for defending me on july 14 2023. i will never forget that moment. thank you for carrying on something i couldn't. never give up.

 "All he wanted in the world is to make everyone happy." -Drew R.I.P.
 Todd, Buster, and Sophie.
+"For years he was barking up the wrong tree, worried about his sins becoming too visible on my skin.
+She was always worried about the silly things, but me.
+And when he turned his back, I was the dog who bit his neck."
  ~ 💌 ~